 My first rule of entertaining is usually “Don’t experiment on guests.”
 Stick to tried and true recipes, rather than inventing something and making your guests guinea pigs.
 Run the laboratory on your own time.
 I almost stuck to that rule.

-Sunflower Market opened an Oklahoma City location yesterday and there were some great-sounding kabobs with chicken, pineapple, coconut and crushed macadamia nuts.
+A new market had just opened and there were some great-sounding kabobs with chicken, pineapple, coconut and crushed macadamia nuts.
 Sounded like a killer combination to me.
 I think I was imagining a meaty piña colada.
 Disappointed!
 Not only were they not very flavorful, the chicken was coated with something that reminded me and Steve of corn starch.
 It was a thick paste that had no real flavor — or certainly not a good flavor.
 You see, rules exist for a good reason.
 Don’t experiment on guests.
 Thank goodness we hedged our bets and didn’t rely on the untried chicken dish to be our only entree.

 To save time, I set the table the night before.
 To make it easy to get the glasses of ice on the table, along with the ice water, I put the glasses on a tray and filled them all in the other room.
 I only needed one trip with the tray that way, rather than multiple trips with individual glasses.